Hoecker-Lab/pocketoptimizer/README.rst

 This procedures will use the design mutations that were set in the previous step and a defined van der Waals energy threshold to prune rotamers that clash with the protein scaffold.
 The default value is 100 kcal/mol.
-This pruning procedures are also performed in your defined sampling scaffold (glycine), where all other design positions are mutated to the amino acid glycine.
+This pruning procedures are also performed in your defined sampling scaffold (alanine), where all other design positions are mutated to the amino acid alanine.

 Additionally, a rotamer library can be selected.
 Options are either the original PocketOptimizer rotamer library ``CMLib`` or the backbone dependent